nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221022000131/README.md

 - custom vim hotkeys or plugins needed
   - open markdown links
   - colors
-- use tmux prefix key ctrl-a to be familiar for people?
-- make unicode work in tmux - set env var and `-u`
 - enable mouse in vim and tmux
+- added docker entrypoint here
-- store files in this card and include from Dockerfile
+- added tmux and vim rc files and put in Dockerfile
+- use tmux prefix key ctrl-a to be familiar for people
+- add vim hotkey tab to open markdown links

 ```
 touch zet/20221022000131/tmux.conf